icevin/icevin/README.md

 ### Hi there! 😄

 I'm a first year computer science master's student at UCLA.
-I enjoy building impactful products and providing satisfying user experiences.
 <!--
  - I'm currently interested in design & human-computer interaction
  - My first love was robotics & hardware